-Frequently asked questions
+Newsround FAQ's - CBBC Newsround

 So if you've got a really good idea that you want to share with the Newsround team, get in touch.

-We broadcast daily on TV and you can watch Newsround on our website.
+We broadcast daily on the CBBC channel and you can also watch it here

 Newsround cannot help you directly with personal issues, but if you are feeling unhappy then we do know people who can help.
 If you need any help or advice then we suggest you contact a support group like ChildLine.
 They have a free and confidential telephone number and you can contact them at anytime to talk about anything that is worrying you.